Rolex new model

 ⓒ Rolex

-Oyster Perpetual 28 with a green stone lacquer dial and yellow gold case and Oyster Perpetual 34 with a blue stone lacquer dial and Everose case are the first gold case models to feature a predominantly satin-finished matte surface.
-Only the domed bezel is finished with a polished shine, Creating a fresh impression.
+Oyster Perpetual 28 with green stone lacquer dial and yellow gold case and Oyster Perpetual 34 with blue stone lacquer dial and Everose case are the first gold case models to feature a mostly satin-finished matte surface.
+Only the domed bezel is polished to a glossy finish, Creating a fresh impression.

 ⓒ Rolex